Dekr0/Winter2022Md/SOC366/Week2/TheoreticalPerspective.md

   - Voluntary exchange
   - Markets
   - Price determined by market
-- Characteristic of capitalsim will lead to **wealth & societal prosperity**
+- Characteristic of capitalism will lead to **wealth & societal prosperity**
 - Competition can result spurs innovation & growth
 - Division of Labour
   - How tasks are organized and distributed among workers